Yapppy/Frankly-Thinking/_posts/2022-12-31-2022-observations-lessons-for-me.md

 ---

-<summary> 2022 is a big year for me, because I am finally able to take back control of my life. </summary> <!--more-->
+2022 is a big year for me, because I am finally able to take back control of my life. <!--more-->

 University life is something my parents never had, and as the first born of the family, I will be the first university graduate in the family book.